Atlas-Capstone/.github/profile/README.md

 - Ensures the README contains appropriate information.
 - Gives progress updates to the class at the end of the day.
 ---
+Footnotes
+---
 Project Image credit: By Jacob van Campen https://www.paleisamsterdam.nl/en/discover-palace/atlas/, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=121147230

+Feel free to provide feedback in the discussions section